jamiebrawn/foil-online-retail-analysis/README.md

 ## Disclaimer

-This project was conducted as part of an interview process with [FOIL Ltd.](https://foilai.co.uk/)
+This project was conducted with guidance from [FOIL Ltd.](https://foilai.co.uk/)

 ## References